aluveitie/RyzenMacPro/README.md

 ### Device Properties

 With macOS 12.3, Navi cards have sever performance issues (about half the Metal performance than 12.2).
 To fix this, the Framebuffer of the corresponding Apple card has to be used.
 In case of the Radeon RX 6900 XT this would be the ATY,Carswell of the Radeon Pro W6900X.
+This issue has been fixed with macOS 12.4.

 ## Setup